 Cosplay or wear a cute costume.
 Japan is the perfect place for you to be an anime even for just a day or an hour.
 Don’t worry, no passing of judgement because the Japanese are very used to seeing people wearing anime costumes.
 You can try being an anime for a day by going to Harajuku, especially during Sundays.
 If you are a little shy to don one, visit Japan during their Halloween celebrations, no excuse not to wear any costumes because you’ll really feel out of place and well, boring if you won’t join the fun.

 Don Quijote.
 Best place to buy Japanese treats at an affordable price.
 Costumes, cosmetics and sometimes odd things can also be bought here.
-Don Quijote can be seen almost anywhere in Tokyo.
+Don Quijote can be seen almost anywhere in Tokyo but the biggest branch is in Mega Donki in Shibuya.

 Japan’s Vendo Machine.
 Anyone who has been to Japan instantly fell in love with their vendo machines.
 Who wouldn’t?
 They are lifesavers if you are feeling chilly (hot lemon drink, coffee, tea), thirsty (water, soda, juice), or hot (ice cream).